 Leadership plays a vital role in the success and effectiveness of any team or organization.
-Two leadership styles that are often at the center of discussions are autocratic leadership and democratic leadership.
+Two leadership styles that are frequently at the center of discussions are autocratic leadership and democratic leadership.
 Each approach has its own distinct characteristics, directly influencing organizational dynamics and culture.
 In this article, we will explore the nuances of these styles and highlight the seven essential characteristics and skills of a leader, regardless of the approach adopted.

 Autocratic Leadership: Centralization of Power